valeriangalliat/blog/2021/08/scripting-firefox-sync-lockwise-hybrid-oauth.md

 The BrowserID instructions weren't necessarily clearer, but at least it had the competitive advantage of having multiple working implementations in the wild that made it easier to understand how it works.
-OAuth was a different kettle of fish.
+OAuth was a different kind of beast.

 ### Sending emails?
 How about no